Boeing 307 Stratoliner: TWA ICD Wartime operations

 On December 14, 1941, representatives from various airlines as well as the Air Transport Association of America (ATA) met with Colonel Robert Olds of the Air Corps Ferrying Command (later renamed Air Transport Command) over the use of their airliners in wartime.
 Pan Am had already signed a contract on the 13th, in which it would keep its 307s but sell the 314s to the government.
-T&WA sold all five of its 307s to the USAAF but would then operate them on behalf of the USAAF on a cost-plus basis through a new subsidiary.
+TWA sold all five of its 307s to the USAAF but would then operate them on behalf of the USAAF on a cost-plus basis through a new subsidiary.
 At the time the Stratoliner was the only available landplane transport capable of transatlantic flights with any payload.
 Seaplanes were too slow and not numerous enough, while the Douglas C-54 Skymaster would not enter service until March 1942 and took months to be available in any numbers.
 Aside from a few ad-hoc conversions from Consolidated B-24 Liberator bombers, the Consolidated C-87 Liberator Express would not be ready until September 1942, and the Lockheed C-69 Constellation would not fly until January 1943, while two-engine aircraft were considered unsafe for ocean crossings with VIPs aboard.

 On the entry of the United States into World War II, Pan Am continued operating its Stratoliners on routes to Central and South America, but under direction of the Army Air Forces' Air Transport Command.
 All five TWA Stratoliners were withdrawn from operations on December 24, 1941, while TWA created a subsidiary, the Intercontinental Division (ICD), whose civilian crews would operate them on behalf of the United States Army Air Forces.
 Otis Bryan was made head of the ICD.
 The Stratoliners were sold to the USAAF, who assigned the type the C-75 designation, and each of them was given a USAAF serial number.
 The first of these was accepted by the USAAF on March 1, 1941, and the last on December 17, 1942.
 ICD crews included pilots, first & second officers, navigators, flight engineers, flight radio operators, and pursers.
 ICD Supervisor pilots and captains were paid $1100/month, first officers $800/month, Navigators $600/month, Flight Engineers (FEs) $500/month, and Flight Radio Operators (FROs) $400/month.
 Personnel were issued USAAF uniforms, which they wore with rank stripes (two solid stripes for a captain) but with civilian insignia.